There’s little question the body begins to repair itself almost immediately after a person quits smoking.

-The “juice” or “e-liquid” is not standard from e-cigarette to e-cigarette, which is one of the reasons the U.S. Food and Drug Administration has agreed to consider regulating the devices.
+The “juice” or “e-liquid” is not standard from e-cigarette to e-cigarette, which is one of the reasons the U.S. Food and Drug Administration

 Not all e-cigarettes deliver nicotine using the same mechanisms or even in a steady stream in terms of dosage.
 Nicotine dosing can also be customized.

 For that reason, scientific studies of e-cigarettes have become a hot topic everywhere from bars to break rooms.
 It’s the Wild West of research with no benchmark ingredients to study.

 Rose said it’s true the amount of carbon monoxide exhaled from those who smoke e-cigarettes is less than from those who smoke traditional cigarettes.

 But some researchers counter that argument by saying the chemicals in e-cig juice could be just as unhealthy.
 In February, researchers at the University of Rochester Medical Center published

 “There is some poor science,” Rose said.
 “Everybody is trying to get something out quick in order to get funding.”

 Meanwhile, a new campaign developed by the CDC aims to make one thing clear: Smoking regular cigarettes and e-cigarettes at the same time is definitely a bad idea.

 The ads are part of the CDC’s 2015 Tips campaign, which offers messages about why you should quit and where to get help.

 For the first time, the campaign includes someone who smoked e-cigarettes.